 Uncheck Do not import shared peptides

 If your Skyline document contains all unlabeled peptides, select Unlabeled for sample type.
 If it contains heavy/light pairs or another labeling scheme, select the appropriate labeling scheme.
+The data set we’re using here is Unlabeled.

 If your Skyline document has a labeling scheme, but you want Peak View to process each precursor separately, pretending that all the isotopes (e.g. heavy and light) of a given peptide are simply separate peptides, then check Convert Sample Type To and make sure Unlabeled is selected (this workflow can be useful for certain types of software comparisons).
 Otherwise, don’t check this box.